2028 Movie Reviews, #16

 (Yeah, I see that discrepancy, too.
 This Jesus Christ is a wimp, only he’s also a threat.
 If you’re confused, just remember how this crowd once talked about Antifa.)

 The current vision of Jesus does indeed match the New Testament version much more closely, I’ll give it that.
 2028 Jesus did not hate the poor or shame the sick…facts which Zeus-worshippers bring up time and again, as slurs.

-Zeus, God of America introduces all of the important gods and goddesses from Zeus’ sphere of existence.
+Zeus: God of the U.S.A. introduces all of the important gods and goddesses from Zeus’ sphere of existence.
 Apollo, Athena, Don Junior, Ares—the screenwriters made sure each got seen not just as Gods, but one-dimensional cliches as well.
 Boy, they sure devoted a lot of screen time to the ol’ ball and chain, Hera.
 That’s Zeus’ sister-wife, if you have not seen the movie yet.
 (I’m not bringing any spoilers here.
 The Confederacy didn’t invent the practice of dating one’s own sister.
 People have been doing it for millennia.)